-Our objectives are to (i) compare prediction accuracy across Bayesian and Frequentist inference, (ii) assess uncertainty calibration and diagnostics, and (iii) relate observed performance to structural versus practical identifiability under full versus partial observation.
-This provides practical guidance on when each paradigm is preferable based on data richness, observability, and uncertainty quantification needs \cite{karami2025bayesianfitforecast}.
+Our objectives are to (i) compare prediction accuracy across Bayesian and frequentist inference, (ii) assess uncertainty calibration and diagnostics, and (iii) relate observed performance to structural versus practical identifiability under full versus partial observation.
+This provides practical guidance on when each paradigm is preferable, depending on data richness, observability, and the need of uncertainty quantification \cite{karami2025bayesianfitforecast}.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:Data} describes the four datasets analyzed in this study.
-Section~\ref{sec:models} presents the mathematical models employed.
-Section~\ref{sec:methods} details the Bayesian and Frequentist inference methodologies.
+Section~\ref{sec:models} presents the mathematical models used.
+Section~\ref{sec:methods} details the Bayesian and frequentist inference methodologies.
 Section~\ref{sec:SI} presents the structural identifiability analysis.
 Section~\ref{sec:results} reports the empirical results.
 The Discussion synthesizes our findings, and the Conclusion summarizes the main contributions and implications for biological modeling practice.